-Typical vent installation is illustrated by Figure 7.1.
+Typical vent installation is illustrated by Figure 7.0.
 The components of vent installation are the vent connector (breeching), barometric draft regulator, and chimney.

 - 1) Acceptable Chimneys The following chimneys may be used to vent this boiler: - Listed Type L vent Install in accordance with the manufacturer's instructions, the terms of its listing, and applicable codes. - Masonry Chimney The masonry chimney must be constructed in accordance with the latest edition of Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances (NFPA 211) and lined with a clay liner or other listed lining system.
-Do not vent this boiler into an unlined chimney. - 2) Acceptable Vent Connectors The following may be used for vent connectors: - Listed Type L vent. - Single Wall Galvanized Pipe Use 0.018" (26 gauge) or heavier.
+Do not vent this boiler into an unlined chimney.

-- 3) Chimney and Vent Connector Sizing See Table 7.2 for minimum vent connector and chimney sizing. - 4) Do not vent this appliance into any portion of a mechanical vent system operating under positive pressure. - 5) Do not connect the boiler into a chimney flue serving an open fireplace or other solid fuel appliance.

-6) Prior to boiler installation, inspect chimney for obstructions or other defects and correct as required.
-Clean chimney as necessary.

-7) Vent pipe should slope upward from the boiler not less than one inch in four feet.
+- 2) Acceptable Vent Connectors The following may be used for vent connectors: - Listed Type L vent. - Single Wall Galvanized Pipe Use 0.018" (26 gauge) or heavier. - 3) Chimney and Vent Connector Sizing See Table 7.1 for minimum vent connector and chimney sizing. - 4) Do not vent this appliance into any portion of a mechanical vent system operating under positive pressure. - 5) Do not connect the boiler into a chimney flue serving an open fireplace or other solid fuel appliance. - 6) Prior to boiler installation, inspect chimney for obstructions or other defects and correct as required.
+Clean chimney as necessary. - 7) Vent pipe should slope upward from boiler not less than one inch in four feet.
 No portion of vent pipe should run downward or have sags.
-Vent pipe must be securely supported.

-8) The vertical section of vent pipe coming off the boiler should be as tall as possible, while still maintaining the proper clearance from the horizontal vent connector to combustibles and the proper pitch called for in (7) above.

-9) Vent pipe should be installed above the bottom of the chimney to prevent blockage.

-10) Vent pipe must be inserted flush with inside face of the chimney liner and the space between vent pipe and chimney sealed tight.
-A thimble permanently cemented in place can be used to facilitate removal of chimney connector for cleaning.

-11) Install the barometric draft regulator in accordance with the regulator manufacturer's instructions.

-12) Secure all joints in the vent connector system with sheet metal screws.
+Vent pipe must be securely supported. - 8) The vertical section of vent pipe coming off the boiler should be as tall as possible, while still maintaining the proper clearance from the horizontal vent connector to combustibles and the proper pitch called for in (7) above. - 9) Vent pipe should be installed above the bottom of the chimney to prevent blockage. - 10) Vent pipe must be inserted flush with inside face of the chimney liner and the space between vent pipe and chimney sealed tight.
+A thimble permanently cemented in place can be used to facilitate removal of chimney connector for cleaning. - 11) Install the barometric draft regulator in accordance with the regulator manufacturer's instructions. - 12) Secure all joints in the vent connector system with sheet metal screws.
 This includes the joint between the vent connector and the boiler collar, as well as the barometric draft regulator.
 Use at least three screws at each joint.

+TABLE 7.1: MINIMUM RECOMMENDED BREECHING AND CHIMNEY SIZE

 Boiler Min Breeching Min.
+Recom Min.
 Recommended Chimney Size and Height

-Model Dia. (inches) Round I.D. (in) Rectangular I.D.
-(Height (ft)
+Model Dia. (inches) Round I.D. (in) Rectangular I.D. (in) Height (ft)

 TWB065 6 6 8 x 8 15

 TWB075 6 6 8 x 8 15

 TWB100 6 6 8 x 8 15

 TWB125 7 7 8 x 8 15

 TWB150 7 7 8 x 8 15

 TWB175 8 8 8 x 8 15

 TWB200 8 8 8 x 8 15